-There is one exception to this rule: the team can only pull items from further down the Backlog if it makes more sense given the other work being completed that Sprint.
+There is one exception to this rule: the team can only pull items from further down the Backlog if it makes more sense with the other work in progress in that Sprint.
 Meaning, if the work will logically get done faster because it is very similar to other items.

 Estimating the availability of the team